 If you run support in HubSpot and your team lives in Slack, the HubSpot Slack integration is one of the highest-leverage things you can wire up.
 Done well, it cuts triage time, surfaces customer impact in the channels where decisions actually happen, and stops the "did anyone see this ticket?" thread from being a daily routine.
 Done badly, it floods a Slack channel with noise until someone mutes it and the value disappears.

 This guide is the practical version.
-It covers what the native integration actually does, the two ways to set it up, the small handful of decisions that determine whether the integration sticks, and what to do when Slack notifications stop being enough on their own.
+It covers what the native integration does, the two ways to set it up, the small handful of decisions that determine whether it sticks, and what to do when Slack notifications stop being enough on their own.

 In this article